Every Thing You Need to Know About Upper Dolpo Trek

 • Dried Fruits and Nuts: These are small in size making them easier to transport while still providing nutrients.

-Hiring Guides and Porters
+Hiring Local Trekking Guides and Trekking Porters

-Dolpo Trek Safety and Precautions
+Upper Dolpo Trek Safety and Precautions

 Cultural Etiquette and Respect

-Environmental Considerations
+Environmental Considerations for Dolpo Trekking

 Additional Tips and Resources